takacsmark/takacsmark.github.io/_posts/2018-08-08-docker-containers-vs-virtual-machines.md

 ---
 layout: post
-title: "Why is Docker compared to virtual machines?
+title: "Docker containers vs VMs.
 What is the difference?"
-description: "Docker containers vs virtual machines.
-How are containers different from VMs?
-Learn about the benefits of containers over VMS."
+description: "How are containers different from VMs?
+What are the benefits of containers over VMS?
+How are container resources isolated?
+Linux containers vs Windows containers."
 date: 2018-08-08 01:59:00 +0100
 thumbnail: "/assets/images/post-thumbs/containers-vs-vms.png"
 categories: Docker, Tutorials